 Charter Schools Listing

 This resource provides a listing of charter schools oriented towards native American students.
 This list was compiled by Kerry R. Venegas, National Indian Education Association, High School Policy Initiative.
-The Mid Continent Comprehensive Center has not reviewed these schools nor endorses their programming.
+The Central and South Central Comprehensive Centers have not reviewed these schools nor endorses their programming.

-Research and Resources on Charter Schools and Native American Students
+Research and Resources on Charter Schools and American Indian Students

 Tribes Look to Charter Schools for Help